-Our strategy over the next 12 months is to continue development of our nanoparticle technology and to actively seek collaborators and licensees to accelerate the development and commercialization of products incorporating this technology.
-We received clearance in August 2000 from the U.S. Food and Drug Administration (commonly referred to as the "FDA") to initiate a Phase I clinical trial of our proprietary calcium phosphate nanoparticles (CAP) as a vaccine adjuvant and delivery system based on an Investigational New Drug (IND) Application that we filed in July 2000.
+Our strategy with respect to CAP over the next 12 months, is to continue development of our nanoparticle technology and actively to seek collaborators and licensees to accelerate the development and commercialization of products incorporating this technology.
+We received clearance in August 2000 from the FDA to initiate a Phase I clinical trial of our CAP as a vaccine adjuvant and delivery system based on an Investigational New Drug Application that we filed in July 2000.
 The Phase I trial was a double-blind, placebo-controlled trial in 18 subjects to determine the safety of CAP as a vaccine adjuvant.
-The trial was completed and there was no apparent difference in side effect profile between CAP and placebo.
-In addition, we expect to begin human clinical trials with respect to our hormone replacement products by mid-2001, in order to obtain FDA approval to market these products.
+The trial was completed in October 2000 and there was no apparent difference in side effect profile between CAP and placebo.